The Ultimate Packing List

 Tiny flashlight (I prefer a hands-free headlamp).

-Cell phone Partner—Only bother bringing yours if a tri– or quad-band world phone with AT&T or T-Mobile (on the GSM standard used in most of the world).
+Cell phone —Only bother bringing yours if a tri– or quad-band world phone with AT&T or T-Mobile (on the GSM standard used in most of the world).
 Otherwise, rent a cellphone. » more

-Small bottle of water—Buy them as you go, but always have one; outside of Europe and the North America, carry a bottle with a built-in purifier or get a sterilizer.
+Small bottle of water—Buy them as you go, but always have one.
+FOr the backcountry, or anywhere outside Europe and North America, carry a bottle with a built-in purifier or get a UV sterilizer.

 Sunscreen